20akshay00/BoseHubbardMachineLearning/README.md

 ### Callback functions

 All the MC loops have the provision of calling a callback function every `n` iterations (`n=100` currently).
 This can be useful if you want to track some other quantity or perform an action periodically while the MC procedure is running.
-The function must take an input tuple `(expectations, n_iter)` which specifies the state of the simulation at that moment. `expectations` carries the last `window_size` results of the MC sampling and `n_iter` is the iteration number at the moment the callback is used.
+The function must take an input tuple `(expectations, n_iter)` which specifies the state of the simulation at that moment. `expectations` carries the last `window_size` results of the MC sampling and `n_iter` is the iteration number at the moment the callback is invoked.

-A `debug_plot_init` function is provided out of the box that plots the MC values in real-time as the loop is running which can be useful for debugging the code.
+A `debug_plot_init` function is provided out of the box that plots the MC values in real-time (using `Makie.jl`) as the loop is running which can be useful for debugging the code.